Nicholas-Baron/little-lang/NOTES.md

 Namespaces may have a forward declaration header, which should contain the word "forward" in its name.

+## Errors
+Write what is expected first, and then what was found.

 ## Resources
 - [CPP Core Guidelines](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines)